adap/flower/baselines/fedstar/README.md

 python -m fedstar.clients num_clients=5 dataset_name=speech_commands
 ```

-To run experiments for Table 4, you should pass a different cofig file (i.e. that in `fedstar/conf/table4.yaml`).
+To run experiments for Table 4, you should pass a different config file (i.e. that in `fedstar/conf/table4.yaml`).
 You can do this as follows:

 ```bash
 # by default will run FedStar with Ambient Context and L=3%